ArturoMuller/JavaSampleCode/ConcurrentStopWatch/README.md

 Methods of the API
 ---
-The StopWatch Object supports the typical operations of a StopWatch:
+The StopWatch object supports the typical operations of a StopWatch:

 `Stopwatch stopwatch = StopWatchFactory.getStopwatch(
 "ID");` creates a new StopWatch Object with the id: 'ID'.

 **The methods that the StopWatch has are:**

 `start()` to begin the timer

 `lap()`   to store the time elapsed since the last time lap() was called or since start() was called if this is the first lap